 toasted pine nuts (optional)

 If using dried beans: soak the dried beans in a large bowl of water overnight.
-The next day, drain the beans and place in a large pot and top with plenty of fresh water plus a couple tsp of salt, 1 tbsp olive oil, a dash of baking soda (to keep the beans intact), a bay leaf, a couple of thyme sprigs, half an onion, and a roughly chopped carrot and celery stalk.
+The next day, drain the beans and place in a large pot and top with plenty of fresh water plus roughly 1 tbsp salt, 1 tbsp olive oil, a dash of baking soda (to keep the beans intact), a bay leaf, a couple of thyme sprigs, half an onion, and a roughly chopped carrot and celery stalk.
 (If you’re short on time or patience, skip everything but the salt, olive oil, and baking soda.)

 Bring the beans to a boil.
 If you’re using smaller beans, like cannellini, reduce the heat to low and simmer for 30–45 minutes, until the beans are soft but not falling apart.
 If you’re using large beans like corona or lima, continue to boil for 15 minutes, then reduce the heat and simmer for roughly 40 minutes to an hour.
 The time it takes will depend on the size of your beans—it may take a lot longer than one hour.
 Just keep testing every 10–15 minutes or so, and top off with more water if needed.
 Once they’re tender, drain a little water off and add some cold water or ice and set aside to cool.
 Discard all of the aromatics.
 (You can complete this step a few days ahead of time, storing the beans in some of their liquid.)